Sgt. John Elmore Sadler

 being sent overseas.

 As John lay on the ground, dirt from a bomb hit him in the face.
 It was so hot that it burnt his face and stuck to it.
-John got up and ran to his tank.
-He got it and remembered that he was sweating so hard that the dirt turned into mud and ran down his face.
+He got up and ran to his tank.
+As he got to it, he remembered that he was sweating so hard that the dirt turned into mud and ran down his face.

 John and the other tankers were sent north to Lingayen Gulf where the Japanese were landing.
 When they got there, they were positioned behind a mountain.
 John recalled, "Well, some of us walked up the mountain and the men were just sitting.
 They had artillery, plenty of guns in the mountains, and they just sat there and watched the ships.
 Everything was ready, but no man was allowed to fire a shot."